BitcoinDesign/Guide/guide/onboarding/introduction.md

 ---

-**Principles (coming soon)**

-Onboarding experiences can look very different depending on your target audience, however, some things should be consistent across Bitcoin products.

----

 **Getting to know your users (coming soon)**

 This section will give you some tips on how best to understand and develop knowledge about your users.